 Have you read The Help?
 I am Mae Mobley.
 Miss Eva hugged me close as I read to her from my kitty cat book, words she could not read herself.
 Miss Carolyn cleaned the scrape on my knee I got from running too fast on the pine straw at the daycare playground.
 Ms. Hendrickson taught me the wonders of hot sauce in second grade, an elixir to be used on every food: tuna, pizza, avocado.

-Walking shoulder to shoulder around the sixth-grade track, a chestnut girl with raven hair and fawn toned skin approached us.
+Walking shoulder to shoulder around the 6th grade track, a chestnut girl with raven hair and fawn toned skin approached us.
 “Oreo!” she hollered.
 I didn’t understand.
 The girls started walking faster.
 “What did she say?”
 I asked, “What did she mean?”
 The girls explained.
 We were “Oreo” chocolate girls hanging out with a vanilla one.
-It wasn’t a good thing to be an Oreo.
+It wasn’t a good thing to be an oreo.

 Together and here, little Eva will hear from a variety of skin tones that she is smart and that reading is fun.
 From here, little Carolyn will be encouraged to volunteer at the hospital, to pursue her dreams of being a doctor.
 Here, Ricky will work hard to start up a business selling his own hot sauce.
 Here, all of us will gather around a celebration table.
 Penny, Carolyn, Olinty, Jennifer, Eva, Rhaji, Nyika, Kevin, Mae and I will laugh and tell stories, Oreos ready for dunking and hearts embracing one another.